r10u3/lego_rc_ir_multitool/README.md

 # Lego:tm: Power Functions & Raspberry Pi
-<em>Last updated: 10/22/2023</em>
+<em>Last updated: 10/23/2023</em>

 ## Important
-**This project is not very practical and it is in its early development stage.** It mostly shows the tools available and my own journey through these tools.
+**This project is not very practical.** It mostly shows the tools available and my own journey through these tools.
 You don't need all four tools.
 You only need one.
 But the tools are available for you to pick the tool and mode you prefer and import only those.

+**This project is complete.** I will maintain it if bugs appear, but it has been tested successfully and is finished.
+I am open to ideas for new features, but do not guarantee them.

 ## Introduction

 This project is part of using a Raspberry Pi as a [Lego:tm: PowerFunctions](docs/Lego_Protocol.md) controller.
 In my case, I use a headless Raspberry Pi 1 version 2, with Raspbian Bullseye.
 I also use a simple transmitter using an IR LED and a simple circuit (see [rc_transmitter](docs/rc_transmitter.md) for more details).
 > **Note:** Technically, the app can use any remote configuration, not just Lego.
-Except for the pigpio which is only coded for pulse distance encoding.
+Except for the RPiGPIO which is coded for pulse distance encoding ([see pulse distance modulation](https://www.phidgets.com/docs/IR_Remote_Control_Guide)).
+Although it should be open to any pulse distance encoding.

-There are four IR tools that I found that work with Python and I use in this project:
+There are four IR tools that I found that work with Python and I use in this project (in the order I learnt them):
 * LIRC:
   - LIRC is a package that allows you to decode and send infra-red signals of many (but not all) commonly used remote controls.
   - Recent linux kernels makes it possible to use some IR remote controls as regular input devices.
 Sometimes this makes LIRC redundant.
 However, LIRC offers more flexibility and functionality and is still the right tool in a lot of scenarios.